Digital-Tech-KKHS/game-design-team/documents/sprint-docs/Sprint Document Two.md

 ## Link to **Video of the game at the end of the sprint**

 ## **Notes for next time, future improvements:**
-I would like to see the game add the scroll feature in my Kanban board as this is an essential mechanic in the end game.
+I would like to see the game add the scroll feature, as stated in my Kanban board, as this is an essential mechanic in the end game.
 I would also like to see the performance improved drastically.
 This can be improved by the end of the game when I go to cook it.
 I can compile the game down to C++ later on and run it that way.
-A flashlight mechanic is also a future improvement I'd like to see.
+A flashlight mechanic is also a future improvement I'd like to see as well as interactable doors, which is my goal for the next sprint.